Omar Stoutmire

-Omar Array Stoutmire (born July 9, 1974) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns, New York Jets, New York Giants, and Washington Redskins.
-He played college football at Fresno State University.
+Omar Array Stoutmire (born July 9, 1974) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns, New York Jets, New York Giants, and Washington Redskins.
+He played college football for the Fresno State Bulldogs.
 He was selected by the Cowboys in the seventh round of the 1997 NFL draft.

 Early life

 Stoutmire attended Long Beach Polytechnic High School, where he was a two-way player, as a defensive back and tight end.
 In his senior season, he received Super Prep All-American, All-Moore League, All-city and Fresno State's Scholar-Athlete of the Year honors.

 He accepted a football scholarship from Fresno State University, where he became a starter at strong safety as a freshman.
 He recorded 93 tackles (2 for loss), 2 interceptions, 2 passes defensed, 2 forced fumbles, 2 fumble recoveries, one sack and one quarterback pressure.
 He had 20 tackles against Utah State University.

 As a sophomore, he had 80 tackles (fourth on the team), 5 sacks (led the team), 8 passes defensed (second on the team) and 3 fumble recoveries.
 He missed 3 games with an ankle injury.
 He collected 12 tackles against Ohio State University and Oregon State University.

 As a junior he was switched to free safety, setting the Western Athletic Conference and the school record for tackles in a season (198).
 He averaged 16.5 tackles per-game and had double-digit tackles in 11 out of 12 contests.
 He also registered 2 interceptions, 2 passes defensed, 3 quarterback pressures, one tackle for loss, one forced fumble and one fumble recovery.
 He had a career-high 24 tackles against the University of Utah, 23 tackles against UCLA and 20 tackles against Brigham Young University.

 As a senior, he was moved back to strong safety and was named to the All-WAC team, after posting 87 tackles (2 for loss), one pass defensed and one quarterback pressure.
 He had 11 tackles against the University of Auburn, 15 tackles against the University of Wyoming and 12 against the University of Colorado.
 He ended his college eligibility with school records for career tackles (458) and most tackles in a single-season (198).

 In 2013, he was inducted into the Fresno Athletic Hall of Fame.